-The Proposed Rule would also provide that a quotation is not readily available if it is not reliable.53 A quotation would be considered to be unreliable if it would require adjustment under U.S. GAAP or may require additional consideration or inputs in order to determine the value of the security, such as may be needed for a security that principally trades on a closed foreign market when an event occurs prior to the fund calculating its NAV that would likely result in a change in its price.54
+The Proposed Rule would also provide that a quotation is not readily available if it is not reliable.
+A quotation would be considered to be unreliable if it would require adjustment under US GAAP or would require additional consideration or inputs in order to determine the value of the security, such as may be needed for a security that principally trades on a closed foreign market when an event occurs prior to the fund calculating its NAV that would likely result in a change in its price.

-In addition to the incorporation of U.S. GAAP guidance, the Proposing Release explicitly states that "evaluated prices" would not be readily available market quotations for purposes of the Proposed Rule.55
+In addition to the incorporation of US GAAP guidance, the Proposing Release explicitly states that "evaluated prices" would not be readily available market quotations for purposes of the Proposed Rule.